paveyry/better-hangoutschat/README.md

 This patch extends Google Hangouts Chat to make it nicer and simpler to use.
 Works with both the official Electron clients and the web version.

+*Note*: Google is dropping support for the Electron client in favor of using the new Chrome App.
+In order to use this plugin within the Chrome App, follow the instructions for the browser version of this plugin, within Chrome.

 Features
 ---------